mjordan/introduction_to_relational_databases/README.md

 In the exercises using SQL below, we'll need to work around this limitation of the tool we are using by opening multiple web browser windows so we can see all the tables we are using in our queries.
 Your instructor will demonstrate this work around in person.

 One web-based RDBMS management tool that does not have this limitation is [Xataface](http://xataface.com/).
 The screen shot below was taken from a database that uses Xataface.
-(The database, coincidentally, also describes books, specifcally, a set of books published from the late 1700s up to the end of the 1900s associated with a particular region in England.)
+(The database shown, coincidentally, also describes books, specifcally a set of books published from the late 1700s up to the end of the 1900s associated with a particular region in England.)
 The "Places" form depicted here exists within the form used to edit book entries.
 The database contains a "books" table, a "publication_place" table, and a more general "place" table.
 The example below shows how the user can choose a value from either of those tables directly within the form used to edit the book that the places are associated with:

 ![Example of an autocomplete field for selecting values from linked tables](assets/xataface_linked_table_example.png) Image courtesy of John Dingle and Margaret Linley.